latticejs/lattice/packages/infinite-list/README.md

 > `boolean` | defaults to: `true`

-Defines if you want to create allow multiple orders.
+Used to indicate if multiple orders are allowed.

 #### title